— We take our content seriously. This article was written by a real person at BREL.

 6. You need to get home insurance

-No lender will advance you a mortgage until they have proof that you’ve insured the property.
+No lender will advance you a mortgage until they receive proof that you’ve insured the property.
 Get started on obtaining insurance right away – and make sure to get multiple quotes.
 [Related: All About Home Insurance]

 7. You need to plan your re-visits

-These final steps are critical in the home buying process.
-You’re almost there – now read this: How to Move and Not get a Divorce.
+These final steps are critical in the home-buying process.
+You’re almost there – now read this: How to Move and Not Get a Divorce.